nstsdvsk/News-Test/README.md

 3. Here you should set a post name and add some content.
 4. Push the "Save post" button.
 5. If you don`t see any error alerts, the post is created.
+6. Run the setup:upgrade command in the command line.
-6. Done!
+7. Done!
 The given information is saved to database and the post will be showed on the frontend module page.

 Support
 -------